henry2004y/Vlasiator.jl/docs/src/log.md

 ## Memory

 Vlasiator output files can be large.
-If we have limited memory relative to the file size, Vlasiator.jl provide direct hard disk mapping through `mmap` in Julia.
+If we have limited memory relative to the file size, Vlasiator.jl provide direct hard disk mapping through [`mmap`](https://docs.julialang.org/en/v1/stdlib/Mmap/) in Julia.
 With this mechanism you never need to worry about unable to process data with small free memory.

 ## Parallelism

 The current design choice is to achieve optimal serial performance per file, and apply parallel processing across individual files.
 In most common cases, the time it takes for post-processing one snapshot is reasonably short, but the number of snapshots are large.
-Julia's built-in support for all kinds of parallelism paradigm (multithreads, multiprocess, channel) and external support from packages (MPI.jl, Polyester.jl) can be relatively easily incorported to make the whole workflow parallel.
+Julia's built-in support for all kinds of parallelism paradigm (multithreading, multiprocessing, channel) and external support from packages (MPI.jl, Polyester.jl) can be relatively easily incorported to make the whole workflow parallel.

-In the [examples](https://github.com/henry2004y/Vlasiator.jl/tree/master/examples), you can find the usages of

 * multi-threading with `@threads` (recommended when working within one node)
 * multi-processing with `pmap`
 * multi-processing with `RemoteChannel`
 * `ClusterManagers` for multi-node jobs

+See more in the [examples](https://github.com/henry2004y/Vlasiator.jl/tree/master/examples).

 ## VTK